tengkuhafidz/FatihaTV/README.md

 This is also my first tech project with my wife - hence the name dedication. :P

+## Prerequisites
+- python 2.7
+- Node.js 10.13.0 or higher (required for Gatsby)

 ## Environment Variables

 ### `GATSBY_GOOGLE_API_KEY`